Hyperfov/link-previews/README.md

   </head>
   <body>
     <a id="myLink" href="https://hyperfov.com">A cool link</a>
     <!-- Insert the link preview script at the end of the body -->
     <script src="hyperfov-link-previews.js"></script>
   </body>
 </html>
 ```

+### Instantiate

-Then, call `linkPreview` for each link you'd like to add a preview to:
+Now, call `linkPreview` for each link you'd like to add a preview to using the link's selector and the url of your worker:

 ```html
 <html>